 Open-Ended Vasectomy Procedure - The typical midline incision used in neutering results in difficulty freeing the proximal end of the vas deferens during the subsequent reversal procedure.
 Rather, the vas should be isolated from the cord via a small incision in the upper scrotum or at the external inguinal ring.
 Because the thickness of the scrotal skin may preclude the scrotal approach used for humans, a 1- to 1.5-cm incision should be made over the external inguinal ring.
 The vas deferens should be kept moist by pulsatile irrigation with heparinized saline (2500U heparin/500 ml NaCl) to avoid post-operative scarring.
 After the vas deferens is transected, the abdominal (proximal) cut end should be cauterized by inserting a needle electrode about 1 cm internally.
 If only the mucosa is cauterized, leaving the muscle is unharmed, a very tight seal will form to achieve blockage.
 The distal end should be left open for leakage to release pressure.

 Vasovasostomy - Dr. Sherman Silber, the physician who pioneered the technique, has offered his services to the zoo community to perform reversals.
-If there is sufficient interest among zoo veterinarians, we can organize training sessions in the technique.
-Otherwise, Dr. Silber should be contacted to perform the surgery.
 In general, the procedure entails making an incision over the upper scrotum and external ring similar to the original incision for the vasectomy, exposing the vas deferens longitudinally by blunt dissection, facilitated by placing a small Penrose drain underneath the vas.
 The distal and proximal ends of the vasa are held with vasovasostomy clamps and the scarred ends of both sides are resected.
 Translucent fluid is aspirated from the distal cut end with 22 g medicut and 1-cc syringe to check for the presence of sperm.
 Absence of sperm in the fluid may indicate an epididymal blockage which makes successful vasovasostomy unlikely.
 However, if the original vasectomy was open-ended, this complication is very unlikely.
 The vasovasostomy is performed using 9-0 nylon interrupted mucosal sutures and 8-0 nylon interrupted muscularis sutures.

 Latency to Effectiveness - Latency to disappearance of sperm following vasectomy will depend on the species and individual, perhaps as long as 2 months, until residual sperm either degenerate or are passed.